Croatia

 For the purpose of borrowing for capital investment, local authorities shall have access to the national capital market within the limits of the law.

-The rapporteurs conclude that Croatia complies with Article 9, paragraph 8 of the Charter.
+The rapporteurs therefore conclude that the Republic of Croatia is in compliance with Article 9.8 of the Charter.

 Article 9.7